Mallender History, Family Crest & Coats of Arms

 The surname Mallender was first found in Essex where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1208 Gerard Mallenden when they held lands.

 Early History of the Mallender family

-Another 144 words (10 lines of text) covering the years 1455 and 1487 are included under the topic Early Mallender History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mallender research.
+Another 72 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Mallender History in all our PDF Extended History products and printed products wherever possible.